MohamedAliChabani/Hack-The-Box-Academy-Notes/HTB Academy (Other)/Introduction to Active Directory.md

 - **<mark class="hltr-red">Attributes</mark>**: Every object in Active Directory has an associated set of [attributes](https://docs.microsoft.com/en-us/windows/win32/adschema/attributes-all) used to define characteristics of the given object.

+- <mark class="hltr-red">Schema</mark>: The Active Directory [schema](https://docs.microsoft.com/en-us/windows/win32/ad/schema) is essentially the blueprint of any enterprise environment.
+It defines what types of objects can exist in the AD database and their associated attributes.
+It holds information about each object.
+For example, users in AD belong to the class "user," and computer objects to "computer," and so on.
+Each object has its own information that are stored in Attributes.
+When an object is created from a class, this is called instantiation, and an object created from a specific class is called an instance of that class.

 - **<mark class="hltr-red">Domain</mark>**: A domain is a logical group of objects such as computers, users, OUs, groups, etc. We can think of each domain as a different city within a state or country.
 Domains can operate entirely independently of one another or be connected via trust relationships.

 - <mark class="hltr-red">Forest</mark>: A forest is a collection of Active Directory domains.
 It is the topmost container and contains all of the AD objects introduced below, including but not limited to domains, users, groups, computers, and Group Policy objects.
 A forest can contain one or multiple domains and be thought of as a state in the US or a country within the EU.
 Each forest operates independently but may have various trust relationships with other forests.